 During the course of my 30 years of experience as a registered nurse in more conventional health care settings, I became interested in alternative health care methods for myself, personally, and also as areas for further study and training.

-While terms like “holistic nursing” may have somewhat of a new age connotation for some the true essence of nursing is holistic.
+While terms like “holistic nursing” may have somewhat of a new age connotation for some the true essence of nursing is in fact holistic health in itself.
 Florence Nightingale, a pioneer (in the 1800’s) of the modern-day profession of nursing, was one of the original “holistic” nurses and considered radical during her day for her approaches to the care of injured soldiers.
 Not only did she focus on hospital hygiene and sanitation, but she valued aspects in the environment that would promote healing – such as fresh air, sunlight, color, scent, and caring human interactions.

 Today, the American Holistic Nursing Association defines holistic nursing as “all nursing practice that has healing the whole person as its goal . . . it honors the interconnectedness of self, others, nature and spirituality . . . and is person and relationship-centered, and healing oriented, rather than disease and cure oriented.”
 There are holistic nurses working within hospitals and other traditional settings, who include a “whole-person” focus and intention in their work with patients.
 There are also nurses working outside conventional settings, utilizing various Holistic treatments that are Complementary and Integrative in approach.
 The list of these “Complementary” therapies is extensive.
 Some examples include: Reflexology, Reiki, Aromatherapy, Massage Therapy, Meditation/Imagery, Healing Touch, and Therapeutic Touch.